MathieuNlp/Sam_LoRA/README.md

 ```sh
    /src/lora.py
 ```

-and to create an instance of SAM LoRA, you can call:
+To create an instance of SAM LoRA, you can call (ex. rank 8):
 ```python
    from src.lora import LoRA_sam